MA Politics with Quantitative Methods

 You will take three compulsory courses:

-You will also take one semester-long course in an outside subject of your choice.
+You will take one other optional course of your choice.

 Year 2

-You will also take four further semester-long optional courses.
+You will also take four semester-long optional courses.

 Year 3